-Protein is believed to be a very vital element in treating arthritis conditions.
 The amount and various kinds of protein consumed can make several changes and ultimately affect the symptoms of arthritis.
 Every cell and tissues in our body contain some parts of the protein.
 Protein can also be found in most of the food items that we consume daily such as meats, fish, eggs, seeds, dairy, fruits, and many more.

 Not every protein-filled food item is good for people suffering from arthritis.
 Sometimes it also possible that certain protein-based food items may not be compatible with the patient’s diet causing allergic reactions.
 One should be overly cautious with the consumption of food if suffering from such medical conditions.

 Below are some food items that are best for arthritis patients.

 Fishes are a particularly good source of omega-3s fatty acids as they provide the human body with the necessary nutrients.
 Coldwater fishes are good as they are the richest source of such nutrients for the human body.
 Not only does the fatty acids help in combating arthritis problems but also helps in better functioning of the brain and lowers the risk of heart diseases.

 - Nuts and Seeds